-Deputies deadly shooting in Donaldsonville; person of interest in custody
+Deputies investigating deadly shooting in Donaldsonville; person of interest in custody

 Latest Weather Blog

-Deputies deadly shooting in Donaldsonville; person of interest in custody
+Deputies investigating deadly shooting in Donaldsonville; person of interest in custody

 DONALDSONVILLE - The Ascension Parish Sheriff's Office is investigating a deadly shooting Monday evening.